hansroland/reflex-dom-inbits/tutorial.md

 -- Note: As with Debug.Trace.trace, the message will only be printed if the -- 'Event' is actually used.
 ```
-It's not specified explicitely, but you have to use / consume the **new** event returned by the *traceEvent*/*traceEventWith* function.
+It's not specified explicitely, but you have to use / consume the **new** event returned by the *traceEvent*/*traceEventWith* function. *Use* or *consume* the event means, that this event or a
+transformed child event must finally have some effect in the DOM.

 Let's add tracing to the above radio button example.
 Here I show only the *bodyElement* function,
 the rest is unmodified.
 The full code is in *src/trace01.hs*.